 - Use tools to help you create engaging posts.
-Canva or Bannersnack come in handy when you need to create appealing social media posts, and you don’t have design skills.
+Canva, Bannersnack, or Visme come in handy when you need to create appealing social media posts, and you don’t have design skills.
 Also, Kapwing & Lumen5 are excellent for turning your content into video.

 Remember, the best way to approach unexpected pivots is through education.
 Clients don’t always know what they don’t know, and social media is the perfect channel to get quick feedback and build a strong community around your brand.